gaultier/blog/how_to_make_your_own_static_site_generator.md

 At work I sometimes have to use *very* slow site generators, that take *minutes* to build, and I am left really confused.
 Modern computers can do a *lot* in just 1 second!

-Something else that stroke me is how similar a static site generator is to a compiler: AST parsing, caching, linting, etc.
+Something else that stroke me is how similar a static site generator is to a compiler: AST parsing, caching, linting, generate the output by walking the AST, etc.